 Fresh, varied and influenced by natural local ingredients – the food in New Zealand is exciting and full of flavour.
-Enjoying a delicious meal and a glass of wine can be one of the best bits of your New Zealand trip.
+Enjoying a delicious meal and a glass of wine in a stunning setting can be one of the best memories of your New Zealand trip.

 From crayfish to roast lamb to gourmet burgers, New Zealand’s dining scene has gone through a renaissance in recent years, there are so many delectable dishes to enjoy.

-But of course you want to know how much it costs to eat out here in New Zealand right?
+But of course, you want to know how much it costs to eat out here in New Zealand too so in this article we’ll introduce dining in New Zealand and give you an idea of how much it costs.

-We’re MoaTrek, we’ve been running small group tours all over our amazing country since 1971 and we reckon we’re just the right people to talk to about food and wine in New Zealand.
+Kia Ora, we’re MoaTrek, we’ve been running small group tours all over New Zealand since 1971 so we’re just the right people to talk to about food and wine in New Zealand.

 Here’s our handy guide to the cost of eating out in New Zealand, plus some of our favourite restaurant recommendations.